M0zzi3/strava-bot/README.md

 # strava-auto-mute
-Script to automatic mute bike activities
+Script to automatic mute new  bike activities